mikemartin/lynx/README.md

 {{ permalink | bitlynx }}
 ```

-## Branded Links [TODO: update for v3]
+## Branded Links

 It's best to generate branded links on your production server only to avoid hitting your limit of 500 branded Bitlinks per month.
-Configure the server you'd like Lynx to run on through the addons settings.
+Configure the server you'd like Bitlynx to run on using your addon config.

 ```
-environments:
-  - production
+'enabled_env' => ['production']
 ```